eallik/transurlvania/README.rst

   * ``transurlvania.middleware.URLCacheResetMiddleware`` (must be before the
     ``SessionMiddleware``)

+    This middleware is responsible for clearing the URLconf cache that Django populates.
+If this cache is not cleared, URL reversing will return all URLs for the language that was active when the cache was populated independent of the language that is currently active.

   * ``transurlvania.middleware.URLTransMiddleware`` (must be before the
 	``CommonMiddleware`` in order for APPEND_SLASH to work)